Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Abstract

 \section{Abstract}

 Fine-tuning the pre-trained model with active learning holds promise for reducing annotation costs.
 However, this combination introduces significant computational costs, particularly with the growing scale of pre-trained models.
 Recent research has proposed proxy-based active learning, which pre-computes features to reduce computational costs.
-Yet, this approach often incurs a significant loss in active learning performance, which may even outweigh the computational cost savings.
-In this paper, we argue the performance drop stems not only from pre-computed features' inability to distinguish between categories of labeled samples, resulting in the selection of redundant samples but also from the tendency to compromise valuable pre-trained information when fine-tuning with samples selected through the proxy model.
-To address this issue, we propose a novel method called aligned selection via proxy to update pre-computed features while selecting a proper training method to inherit valuable pre-training information.
-Extensive experiments validate that our method significantly improves the total cost of efficient active learning while maintaining computational efficiency.
+Yet, this approach often incurs a significant loss in active learning performance, sometimes outweighing the computational cost savings.
+This paper demonstrates that not all sample selection differences result in performance degradation.
+Furthermore, we show that suitable training methods can mitigate the decline of active learning performance caused by certain selection discrepancies.
+Building upon detailed analysis, we propose a novel method, aligned selection via proxy, which improves proxy-based active learning performance by updating pre-computed features and selecting a proper training method.
+Extensive experiments validate that our method improves the total cost of efficient active learning while maintaining computational efficiency.
+The code is available at \url{https://github.com/ZiTingW/asvp}.